Comparing backends

 export default { sequelize, User, Post };

-Here, we have a User model and a Post model.
+Here, we've a User model and a Post model.
 This is a naïve example, of course.
-An actual application would typically have more models, but as mentioned, we'll keep things simple to compare Web2 and Web3 on Chromia.
+An actual app would typically have more models, but as mentioned, we'll keep things simple to compare Web2 and Web3 on Chromia.

 Next, we need to expose an API that allows for creating users and posts and fetching a list of users.
 We'll use the popular JavaScript web framework Express for this: